 6.1 To place the Education Contribution and the Noise Mitigation Contribution when received into an interest-bearing account and to utilise the same solely for the Education Purposes;

-6.2 If requested in writing by the Owner no sooner than the tenth (10th) anniversary of the date that the Education Contribution and the Noise Mitigation Contribution is paid to the County Council in full the County Council shall return to the party that made the payment of the Education Contribution and the Noise Mitigation Contribution any part of the relevant Education Contribution and the Noise Mitigation Contribution that remains unexpended when the Education Contribution and the Noise Mitigation Contribution is paid to the County Council in full (together with interest accrued that relates to that unexpended part) PROVIDED ALWAYS THAT if the County Council is legally obliged to make a payment in respect of any Education Purposes the unexpended part of the Education Contribution and the Noise Mitigation Contribution shall not be repaid until such payment is made and the unexpended part of the Education Contribution and the Noise Mitigation Contribution to be repaid shall not include such payment;
+6.2 If requested in writing bythe party who deposited the Education Contribution and/or the Noise Mitigation Contribution no sooner than the tenth (10th) anniversary of the date that the Education Contribution and the Noise Mitigation Contribution is paid to the County Council in full but no later than five (5) years thereafter the County Council shall return to the party that made the payment of the Education Contribution and the Noise Mitigation Contribution any part of the relevant Education Contribution and the Noise Mitigation Contribution that remains unexpended when the Education Contribution and the Noise Mitigation Contribution is paid to the County Council in full (together with interest accrued that relates to that unexpended part) PROVIDED ALWAYS THAT if the County Council is legally obliged to make a payment in respect of any Education Purposes the unexpended part of the Education Contribution and the Noise Mitigation Contribution shall not be repaid until such payment is made and the unexpended part of the Education Contribution and the Noise Mitigation Contribution to be repaid shall not include such payment;

-6.3 Upon receipt of a written request from the Owner in full the County Council shall provide the Owner with a statement confirming whether the Education Contribution and the Noise Mitigation Contribution have been spent and if the Education Contribution has been spent in whole or in part outlining how the Education Contribution and the Noise Mitigation Contribution have in whole or in part been spent.
+6.3 Upon receipt of a written request from the party who deposited the Education Contribution and/or the Noise Mitigation Contribution prior to the fifteenth (15th) anniversary of receipt of the Education Contribution and the Noise Mitigation Contribution in full the County Council shall provide that party with a statement confirming whether the Education Contribution and the Noise Mitigation Contribution have been spent and if the Education Contribution has been spent in whole or in part outlining how the Education Contribution and the Noise Mitigation Contribution have in whole or in part been spent.

 7. It is hereby agreed and declared: